kuzzleio/koncorde/README.md

 Returns `true` if at least one filter exists on the provided index-collection pair, returns `false` otherwise

+---

 ### `getFilterIds`

-Returns the identifiers of filters registered on an index-collection pair
+Returns the list of filter identifiers registered on a given index-collection pair

 **getFilterIds(index, collection)**